 A trip through the more mountainous north reveals a coastline dotted with hidden coves while to the south lie traditional villages.

-If you fancy exploring beyond the island, a cruise to the island of Paxos, or even the former closed country of Albania, may be tempting.
+If you fancy exploring beyond the island on your holidays in Corfu, a cruise to the island of Paxos, or even the former closed country of Albania, may be tempting.

 On the other hand, if you just want to soak up the island atmosphere and relax, the resort of Agios Ioannis Peristeron on the quiet east coast of the island, with its sand-and-pebble beach fringing the Ionian sea, may be just the perfect choice.